Chachro Raid: The raid

 After that, the team crept towards Virawah, reaching it close to midnight.
-They attacked the Ranger camp there, resulting in the rangers at Virawah also abandoning the post and fleeing.
+They attacked the Ranger camp there, resulting in the Rangers at Virawah also abandoning the post and fleeing.
 The unit then proceeded towards the tehsil headquarters of Nagarparkar and captured it as well before the daybreak of 8 December.
 After the arrival of the regular infantry, the prisoners were handed over.
 Thereafter, the unit was tasked with destroying an ammunition dump at Islamkot.
 However, on arrival, it found the place to be empty.
 While heading back towards India, it spotted a Pakistani convoy at Lumio and ambushed it, killing 20 Pakistani soldiers and taking others prisoners.

 Result

 By the end of the war, India captured an area of about 13,000 sq km of Sindh up to Umerkot.
 India continued to hold the captured territory until 22 December 1972 and handed it over to Pakistan after the Shimla Pact of 1972.
 During this time, an Indian sub-post office was opened at Chachro and allotted a Postal Index Number.

-10 Para was conferred the Battle Honour 'Chachro 1971', and received 10 gallantry awards including a Mahavir Chakra awarded to its commanding officer Lt Col Bhawani Singh.
+10 Para SF was conferred the Battle Honour 'Chachro 1971', and received 10 gallantry awards including a Mahavir Chakra awarded to its commanding officer Lt Col Bhawani Singh.

 The Chachro Raid was the first long-distance raid across desert terrain undertaken by the Indian Army, and became a benchmark for future operations of a similar nature.